logo by Tom Daly Illustration

 The circulating holdings contain a diverse collection, with mainstream and alternative titles, archival reprints, independent comics, Kickstarter projects, and other content.
 These materials have been used in courses from East Asian Languages and Cultures, to English and Comparative Literature, to Narrative Medicine, and have been featured in the American Studies course "The American Graphic Novel."
 Students have used the collection for term papers, senior theses, and M.A. essays.

-To suggest a title for the circulating collection, please contact Graphic Novels Librarian Karen Green (see contact info on the right).
+To suggest a title for the circulating collection, or to donate to the archival collections, please contact Karen Green, the Curator for Comics and Cartoons (see contact info on the right).